RagedUnicorn/wow-classic-gearmenu/README.md

 TrinketMenu allows the player to have all available trinkets and their status in view at all times.
 This makes it easier for the player to plan when to equip a trinket with a long cooldown.
 A left click will equip the trinket into the upper trinketslot and a right click will equip the item into the lower trinketslot.

+With drag and drop enabled the TrinketMenu also works in both directions: a trinket can be dragged out of the TrinketMenu and dropped onto a character trinketslot or a GearSlot to equip it, and a worn trinket can be dragged back onto the TrinketMenu to unequip it into the bags.

 ![](docs/gm_trinketmenu_demo.gif)

 ### Season of Discovery Rune Support